Are OTAs Right for Your Business?

 - How to get your tours and activities on their platform

 It’s typically a bit of a process to start a relationship with an OTA, but as a FareHarbor client, we work to make this process easier for you.
-FareHarbor has an in-house Channel Development and API Team to assist you with connecting your FareHarbor Dashboard with third-party systems that allow customers to book into your live availability from another platform such as TripAdvisor, Expedia, or even local companies down the street.
+FareHarbor has an in-house Connectivity Team to assist you with connecting your FareHarbor Dashboard with third-party systems that allow customers to book into your live availability from another platform such as Tripadvisor, Expedia, or even local companies down the street.

 The next step is to think about how your activities fit in with the other activities offered on OTAs.
 Are your prices competitive?
 Do you have great customer reviews?
 These are all factors that potential customers will consider when comparing your activities against others available on OTAs.
 While the goal of being on OTAs is to fill empty availabilities, you also want to make sure you’re offering your most attractive activities to give you a better chance of getting booked.